scarista/scarista.github.io/content/stories/dragon-lake/index.md

 The dragon's golden eyes flashed red.
 "Do not fear me, child.
 Just speak."
 As terrible a creature as it appeared, the dragon's tone was kindly.

 At last Martha found her tongue.
 "Because what you are doing is wrong.
 You steal cattle and destroy crops.
 And you have brought great sorrow to my family and friends.
-I have come to tell you to stop!"
+I‘m here to tell you to stop!"

 And now the dragon's eyes flared an iridescent blue.
 Thunder rumbled deep in its throat.
 "Stop?
 How may I stop?
-I do what I do to survive, it is the way of things."
+I do what I do to survive.
+It is the way of things."

 "But it's wrong!"
 Martha stamped a foot.
 "The village is dying!
 The land is dying!
 And when the children grow up, there will be nothing for them!"
 The moisture of tears glistened in Martha's eyes.

 Silence fell as the dragon seemed to consider Martha's words.
 Its eyes flashed a variety of colours - red, blue, green, amber - but always returned to gold.

-Martha's tears were flowing freely now, and she did not try to hide or stem them.
+Martha's tears were flowing freely now, and she did not hide or stem them.

 "Why do you cry?" the dragon asked her softly.